Usage

 configure system ip management pattern pattern

-faces (described above), this option can use wildcards and in-
+option can use wildcards and inversions.
+Without this option,

-associated to this interface will be chosen.
+first IPv6 address associated with this interface will be cho-

 unconfigure system ip management pattern